Skip to content

 • the request reaches 3i through the normal dispatch path

-• 3i send the request to Wasmtime callback function according to information registered in the table
+• 3i sends the request to the Wasmtime callback function using information registered in the handler table

-• [wasmtime/lind-3i] resolves the target grate handler for B
+• Lind-Wasm resolves the target grate handler for B

 • the target GrateHandler leases an available worker